ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-deploy.md

 Refer to [VMware Solution Architectures for {{site.data.keyword.vpc_short}}](https://{DomainName}/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t) for naming and architectural considerations.
 {: note}

+## Create a segment and port group for NSX-T edge deployment
+{: #vpc-bm-vmware-nsx-t-managers-transport-nodes-prep}
+{: step}

+1. Create a NSX-T VLAN backed segment for the vlan transport zone using with the VLAN ID, e.g. `400`.
+For more information, see [Adding a Segment](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-D018DB03-0C07-4980-887D-AF3B3E93EF63.html){: external}
+2. Create a Distributed port group for the overlay transport zine using the VLAN trunk, e.g. `0-4094`.
+For more information, see [Configure VLAN Tagging on a Distributed Port Group or Distributed Port](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.networking.doc/GUID-D5960C77-0D19-4669-A00C-B05D58A422F8.html){: external}

 ## Add edge transport nodes and create an edge cluster
 {: #vpc-bm-vmware-nsx-t-managers-transport-nodes-edges}